Wisconsin Recount Looming After Joe Biden’s Narrow Victory: Here’s What State Laws Say Will Happen

 Though the operation may sound complicated, it is not the first time that the state has recounted ballots; in fact, the process was completed back in 2016 following the former New York businessman’s shock victory over Democratic candidate Hillary Clinton.
 The request was made by Jill Stein, a third party candidate.
 The recount found that Clinton earned an additional 713 votes, while Trump gained 844, per The Milwaukee Journal Sentinel.

 Though polling officials praised the operation, Stein voiced concern at the time that a portion of recounted ballots were being processed by machines instead of by hand.
-It is not known whether that policy has changed; however, authorities have noted that any voting machines used in a recount are different and more precise than the ones used on election day.
+It is not known whether that policy has changed; however, authorities have noted that any voting machines used in a recount are different and more precise than the ones used on Election Day.

 That said, the president’s team appears to be hedging more on a recount unearthing potential voter fraud than accidental miscounts.